 Devon Archaeological Society will continue to carry out the very good programme of site maintenance and clearance put in hand by the previous owner, to ensure the monument's long-term wellbeing.
 You will see us or our contractors on the hill from time to time looking after the monument.
 Please be assured we are also taking good care of the hilltop's important nature conservation aspects in consultation with the Devon Wildlife Trust.

 Don't miss the chance to listen to this episode of Open Country about the Tale Valley from BBC Radio 4.
-There's some very interesting facts about Hembury Fort and it's surrounding area that you might
+There's some very interesting facts about Hembury Fort and its surrounding area that you might

 never have had the opportunity to hear about.

+Hembury Fort is the subject of an HLS agreement negotiated by the previous owner.
 The primary aim of the project is to reduce the risk to the Scheduled Monument; to reverse the current declining condition trend leading eventually to a monument that is at low risk and in a stable condition.
 Due consideration of other factors including biodiversity, public access and landscape value should be incorporated at all times.